Who is eligible to apply for a grant?

 Can an organization apply to more than one grant program?

 Yes, you may apply for more than one grant, but we ask that each organization only submit one application per grant program.
-For example, an organization can apply for grants through the Racial Equity and Organizational Development grant programs but cannot submit two Racial Equity grants.
+For example, an organization can apply for grants through the Environmental Preservation and Animal Welfare grant program as well as the Organizational Development grant program but cannot submit two Organizational Development grant applications.

 What are the general criteria for grants?